Myanmar court defers verdict in Aung San Suu Kyi trial | DW | 20.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The military junta sentenced Aung San Suu Kyi to prison for two years earlier in the month in one of the first rulings since she was deposed from power in February.
+The military junta sentenced Aung San Suu Kyi to two years in prison earlier this month in one of the first rulings since she was deposed from power in February.
+The court has now adjourned the case without explanation.

-A court on Monday deferred ruling on the latest verdicts in the trial of ousted Myanmar leader Aung San Suu Kyi's to December 27.
+More than 1,300 protesters have been killed since Aung San Suu Kyi was removed from power in February

-Suu Kyi has been sentenced to prison for two years for inciting unrest and breaching COVID restrictions on December 6, but faces trial on a number of other charges.
+A court on Monday deferred ruling on the latest verdicts in the trial of ousted Myanmar leader Aung San Suu Kyi to December 27.

-The sentencing this month marked one of the first rulings since she was ousted and arrested following a military coup on February 1.
+Suu Kyi was jailed for two years on December 6 for inciting unrest and breaching COVID restrictions , but faces trial on a number of other charges.

-A source with knowledge on the current matter said the judge did not give a reason for deferral.
+The sentencing earlier this month was the first ruling since Suu Kyi was ousted and arrested following a military coup on February 1.

 Suu Kyi, who was awarded the 1991 Nobel Peace Prize in recognition of her struggle for democracy in Myanmar, is on trial for nearly a dozen cases that carry combined sentences of more than 100 years in prison.